Shaul Elovitch: Spacecom

 Spacecom Satellite Communications Ltd. (TASE:SCC) was launched in 1993 and is the operator of Amos communication satellites in Israel.
 The company has a market cap of NIS 1,1 billion on the Tel Aviv Stock Exchange.
 In 2015, Spacecom lost contact with AMOS 5, their Russian-built satellite causing a loss of over one third of total company revenue.
 The company, owned by Eurocom and controlled by Bezeq Israeli Telecommunication Co.
 Ltd. (TASE: BEZQ) has been on the market since 2013.
 Share prices in the group rose after Elovitch announced an offer from a foreign investor of $285 million.

 Indictment

 In December 2020, Elovitch, his son and former Bezeq director Or Elovitch; former secretary Linor Yochelman, the former CEO of Yes, Bezeq’s satellite TV subsidiary, Ron Eilon and former Yes CFO Mickey Naiman were indicted on charges of fraud, breach of trust, receiving illicit gifts and violations of the Securities Law.
 A substantial portion of the charges also concerned Bezeq subsidy Walla's favoritism towards Israeli Prime Minister Benjamin Netanyahu.
 Former Bezeq CEO Stella Handler wasn't indicted after agreeing to cooperate with prosecutors.
 During Benjamin Netanyahu's corruption trial, a text message Elovitch sent to former Walla!
 CEO Ilan Yeshua in February 2015 was revealed where Shaul stated that he was having problems all day with Netanyahu, who he identified as “the big one.”
-Elovitch's wife Iris has been has also been charged with bribery.
+Elovitch's wife Iris has also been charged with bribery.